Last Updated on

 Add full-fat milk to your baby’s kheer, porridge and halwa for extra calories.
 Set curd from full-fat milk and serve to babies above seven months of age.
 You can use curd in fruits and smoothies.

 Things to Remember for Healthy Weight Gain in Toddlers

 - Include five portions of fruits and veggies daily.

 - Give three meals with three interspersed snacks every day.

-- Avoid sugary drinks like sweetened juices and shakes, cola, etc., which are full of empty calories that can lead to fat gain
+- Avoid sugary drinks like artificially sweetened juices, cola, etc., which are full of empty calories.

 Most often, it is simply a matter of increasing the calories in a child’s diet.
 What is important to remember is that this need not mean your child will be undernourished or unhealthy.
-Many parents tend to supplement the diet with sugary and fried food to help kids increase weight.
-This will destroy the appetite for tasty and nutrition-rich food.
+Many parents tend to supplement their child’s diet with sugary and fried food to help kids increase weight.
+However, this leads to unhealthy weight gain and will destroy their appetite for tasty and nutrient-rich food.